henrydierkes/Eagle_Rating/Documentation/Technical/frontend/RatingPage.md

 - **Image Viewing**:
     - Users can view images related to the place, uploaded by other users, providing a visual understanding of the place.

+## Usage

+- Import the `LocationForm` component into your application and include it in the desired page layout.
+- Users can interact with the form to add a new location, providing data such as ratings, tags, comments, and images.
+- Upon form submission, the data is sent to the backend API for processing and storage.